California Employment Lawyer

 How California employment law actually works

-California is the most protective state in the nation for employees.
+California is one of the most protective states for employees, especially on discrimination, disability accommodation, protected leave, wage-hour, retaliation, and severance-release issues.
 Between the Fair Employment and Housing Act (FEHA), the California Family Rights Act (CFRA), the Pregnancy Disability Leave Law (PDL), the Labor Code (which contains over 1,000 sections governing wage hour, leave, and workplace conduct), and the federal overlay of Title VII, ADA, FMLA, and FLSA, the rights structure is deep — and the remedies are substantial.

-But most California employees never recover what they're entitled to, because they don't know which statutes apply, miss the deadlines, or sign severance agreements without negotiation.
-The pre-litigation phase — case evaluation, demand letter, agency charge, severance negotiation — is where the leverage lives.
-Most California employment matters resolve there.
-Trial litigation is the exception, not the rule.
+Many California employees lose leverage because they do not know which statutes apply, miss deadlines, fail to preserve documents, or sign severance agreements before understanding what claims they are releasing.
+The pre-litigation phase — case evaluation, demand letter, agency charge, severance negotiation — is where the claim is framed, documented, priced, and either positioned for resolution or prepared for litigation referral.

 The five categories of California employment claim